 What is the Avant-Garde Award?

-Avant-Garde Award Program for HIV/AIDS and Substance Use Disorder Research (DP1)
+Avant-Garde Award Program for HIV and Substance Use Disorder Research (DP1)

 Current and Past Awardees

 Gaurav D. Gaiha, M.D., D.Phil, is an Assistant Professor of Medicine at Harvard Medical School; a Principal Investigator at the Ragon Institute of Mass General, MIT, and Harvard; and an Attending Physician in the Division of Gastroenterology at Massachusetts General Hospital (MGH).
 He received his D.Phil. at Oxford University as a Clarendon Scholar and his M.D. magna cum laude from the Health Sciences and Technology program at Harvard Medical School and MIT.
 He subsequently completed his clinical training in internal medicine and gastroenterology at MGH and then his postdoctoral research fellowship at the Ragon Institute.
 His lab’s work is focused on the development of novel T cell–based vaccines for infectious diseases and HIV by eliciting responses that target epitopes derived from structurally constrained viral regions.
 He has received numerous honors for his work, including a National Institute of Allergy and Infectious Diseases New Innovator Award; a Career Award for Medical Scientists from the Burroughs Wellcome Fund; an award from the Gilead HIV Research Scholars Program; a Krane, MD Award from the MGH Department of Medicine; and the Howard M. Goodman Fellowship.